Scaffolding is an integral part of construction and maintenance work, providing a stable platform for…

 For companies in construction, including scaffolding contractors, the key to minimising environmental impact is to plan every project in detail.
 By evaluating exactly what materials will be used, how many workers will be needed on site and how many vehicles will be required to transport equipment and team, you can identify areas where your company could become more eco-friendly.
 For instance, you may identify that the number of vehicles you are using to transport scaffolding to sites can be reduced.

-Additionally, planning ahead will give you the opportunity to consider how many building materials you really need to use, and identify areas where you could minimise your waste output.
+Additionally, planning ahead will give you the opportunity to consider how many building materials are used on jobs to minimise your waste output.
 After all, the last thing you want is to have to dispose of large volumes of aggregates, cement or insulation.
-If you do end up with an excess of building materials, consider recycling them or using them for a future project.
+If you do end up with an excess of building materials, consider recycling them where possible or using them for a future project.

 - Recycled aggregates